yhdchoi/spring_cloud_msa/product-service/README.md

 }
 ```

+> NOTE: gRpc protocol will be added as a comparison for the next major release version

 ## Testing - Testcontainers

 > Testcontainers is a library that provides easy and lightweight APIs for bootstrapping local development